Stellantis/stellantis.github.io/_headunit-sdk/Car.GetTime.md

 #### Remark

->**Note :** `Car.Time.GetTime` should always be called before reading time values to make sure all the values are synchronized.
+>**Note :** `Car.GetTime` should always be called before reading time values to make sure all the values are synchronized.

 >**Note 2:** For example a car going from France to England having its time updated based on Navigation satellites  will see the time values displayed changed.